josh-marasigan/WelcomeKit/README.md

 ```
 ## Thanks For Reading!

-- If you would like to contribute, feel free to submit a pull request.
+If you want to contribute, feel free to submit a pull request.
-- If you would like to request a feature or report a bug, feel free to create an issue.
+If you woud like to request a feature or report a bug, feel free to create an issue.